agracio/edge-js/README.md

 */});
 ```

-## Migration from .NET Core 1.1 to .NET Core 3.1 :exclamation:
+## Migration to .NET Core 3.1 :exclamation:

-Edge Js C# code has been migrated to .NET 3.1 changing `EdgeJs.dll` reference folder from
+EdgeJs C# code has been migrated to .NET 3.1 changing `EdgeJs.dll` and `Edge.js.CSharp.dll` reference folder from
 ```bash
 lib/bootstrap/bin/Release/netcoreapp1.1
 ```